benhprentice/ExoplanetHabitabilityClassification/README.md

 ## Problem Statement

-* Problem Statement: We will be using a binary classification prediction model.
+* We will be using a binary classification prediction model.
 The class label we will be predict will be in regards to the habitability of a planet;
 not-habitable = 0, habitable = 1